activecollab/activecollab-feather-sdk/README.md

 Run a `composer update` to install the package.

-*Note*: If you used an older version of Active Collab API wrapper and loaded it using `dev-master`, lock it to version 2.0 by setting require statement to `^2.0` and calling `composer update`.
+*Note*: If you used an older version of ActiveCollab API wrapper and loaded it using `dev-master`, lock it to version 2.0 by setting require statement to `^2.0` and calling `composer update`.

-## Connecting to Active Collab Cloud Accounts
+## Connecting to ActiveCollab Cloud Accounts

 ```php
 <?php